 - 1. All visitors, consultants, and clients must get permission from the site Superintendent prior to entering the construction site.
 If there is a construction office, visitors must sign in.
 Visitors must attend a visitor project specific safety orientation and may be required to be escorted while onsite per the direction of the Superintendent.
 No visitor under the age of 18 will be permitted onsite without approval from the site Superintendent and the Director of Field Operations or Operations Manager.
 Non-construction related visitors must be escorted by Abbott staff.
-For groups of visitors (3 or more people) or groups with children under the age of 18, site visits must be escorted by a responsible Abbott Construction representative.
+For groups of visitors (3 or more people) or groups with children under the age of 18, site visits must be scheduled in advance and preferably after normal working hours.
+Groups with children under the age of 18 must be escorted by a responsible Abbott Construction representative.
 Visitors must wear PPE as outlined in this policy.
 The site Superintendent may permit visitors to wear their own PPE, provided it meets the guidelines set forth in this policy. - 2.
 The jobsite office will keep a stock and provide approved PPE for all site visitors up to and including hard hats, safety glasses, reflective vests, gloves, and hearing protection - 3.
 Sanitizer will be available at all jobsites for jobsite issued hard hats & safety glasses.